Optimal Intervention in Economic Networks using Influence Maximization Methods: Model

-for initial defaulting set $T$ and node $u\in T$.
-This represents {\it how much book values would need to change in order for the failure of $u$ to be reversed}.
-This can also be thought of as the slack below threshold in the economic network.
-We can obtain this from taking $[\hat C^{-1}\bm\theta - (I-C)^{-1}(D\mathbf p - \beta \Ind_T)]_u$, the divergence of book value from the failure threshold (measured in book value), and subtracting the self-influencing effect described above.
+\paragraph{Intervention thresholds.} For the initial defaulting set $T$ and a node $u\in T$, we define the intervention threshold $\tilde\theta_u$ to describe how much book values would need to change in order for the failure of $u$ to be reversed.
+With some simple algebra, this is given by

-An intervention $\bm\gamma$ in the economic network setting is then analogous to a vector $\mathbf x$ in the fractional influence setting, and can be defined similarly for integral influence.
+This can be interpreted as the slack below threshold in the economic network.
+We can obtain this by taking $[\hat C^{-1}\bm\theta - (I-C)^{-1}(D\mathbf p - \beta \Ind_T)]_u$, the divergence of book value from the failure threshold (measured in book value), and subtracting the self-influencing effect described above.